The world of office data security is constantly evolving.

 Fortunately, the understanding of copiers, printers, and multi-function devices as security vulnerabilities—and the subsequent action taken to protect them—has grown in recent years.

-However, there is still an overwhelming amount of companies, CIOs, and IT leaders who still don’t have the right security methods in place.
+However, there is still an overwhelming amount of companies, CIOs, and IT leaders who don’t have the right security methods in place.

 If you’re like most IT leaders, simply hearing the words “data breach” is enough to keep you up at night.
 It’s every CIO’s worst nightmare and something that happens to even the biggest and seemingly most secure companies.